-We include films made on every budget and by filmmakers of all ages.
 Our priority is to provide a platform for strong storytelling, highlighting the lived experiences of Deaf/Disabled people from diverse backgrounds, and the talents of community, emerging and mid-career Deaf/Disabled filmmakers.
 Many of our films are world or international premieres, and go on to festivals worldwide.
+We also collaborate to cross-programme films with festivals including Oska Bright, SuperFest, Kynnskino and Little Wing.
 We welcome filmmakers to join us at the festival, and do all we can to facilitate networking.
-This year for the first time we are introducing Awards for Best First Film, Best Animation, Best Dance Film, Best Drama, Best Documentary, Best Foreign-Language Film and Best Accessible Film.
+This year for the first time we are introducing Awards for Best First Film, Best Animation, Best Dance Film, Best Drama, Best Documentary, Best Film in a Language other than English, Best Accessible Film and Lifetime Achievement.

-For the second year we will be implementing the ‘F’ rating system when we publish our final programme – one ‘F’ each for a Female (self-defined) writer, director central character(s) or focus.
-We also use our own ‘D’ rating system – one D each for a Deaf/Disabled (self-defined) writer, director, central character(s) or focus.
+For the second year we will be implementing the ‘F’ rating system when we publish our final programme.
+Devised by Bath Film Festival and now used by festivals around the world, filmmakers award themselves one ‘F’ each for a Female (self-defined) writer, director, and central character(s) or focus.
+We also use our own ‘D’ rating system – one D each for a Deaf/Disabled (self-defined) person generating the film’s content, taking overall lead in making the film, and being the focus or star(s) of the film, working with or without support.
+(Let’s face it, all filmmakers depend on extensive support from other people, one way or the other.)
 We look forward to Film Festivals worldwide taking this system up with the same enthusiasm that they have greeted the ‘F’ system.

 We create a fully accessible pop-up cinema in Newham’s glorious Victorian venue the Old Town Hall Stratford, with seating including cushions and bean bags for those who find it more comfortable, and our custom-made ‘VibraBenches’ for those who like to feel the sound.
 Most films are captioned, and we provide live audio-description on demand.
-Films containing BSL are scheduled together in each screening programme, and we provide BSL interpretation for our Saturday lunchtime discussion.
+Films containing BSL are scheduled together in each screening programme, and there is BSL interpretation for the opening night presentations.
 There is limited Blue Badge parking at the venue, and Stratford station is on the accessible Jubilee & DLR lines.

 If you can’t join us in person, you can join us virtually.
 At the start of the Festival, we re-release the programme with the addition of links to available online versions, trailers and download sites, and these remain online in our archive as a portal to Disability Film for programmers and scholars.
 You can find further details of previous years’ programmes via the Archive section of this website.